bangbangsheshotmedown/pipewire-loudness-eq/README.md

+# Disclaimer

+This was vibe coded for myself, I'm not a beginer tho, works great.

 # Loudness Equalizer

 A program for PipeWire that keeps your volume at a steady level.
 It automatically brings up quiet voices and lowers loud explosions so you can hear everything clearly without constantly reaching for the volume knob.